zhangjingyuan1985/spark-restapi/README.md

 Web based utilities to view alerts datasets that are accessible to fink brokers
 ================================================================================

-We'll be using Livy to et a remote access to the Spark engine
+We'll be using Livy to setup a remote access to the Spark engine

 # Tuto